 After plugging in the power cable and turning on the switch, everything worked great!

 One thing that I noticed as I was charging 18650 with these TP4056 modules was that they got pretty hot (too hot to touch) at the CC part of the charging curve.
+The TP4056 modules are linear chargers, so they ‘burn off the extra voltage as heat’.
+If you start charging your cell that measures 3V at 1A from a 5V source, then the power wasted as heat inside the chip will be (5V-3V)*1A = 2W.
 I started by adding some small 8x8mm heat sinks to the TP4056 chips, and then adjusted the output of the 5V power supply as low as it could go.
 In this case, it was 4.9V.
 Now, they never get too hot to touch.

 Project by: Micah Black